What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 If the mainstream medical system couldn’t protect his family, he would build alternatives.

-His longest-running business relationship is with Total Gym, a fitness equipment company he’s been affiliated with for over 50 years.
+His longest-running business relationship was with Total Gym, a fitness equipment company he had been affiliated with for over 50 years.
 Norris began using the machine in 1976 to rehabilitate a torn rotator cuff injury that threatened his martial arts career.

-He credits the machine with allowing him to avoid surgery and return to competition.
-The classic late-night infomercials featuring Norris and Christie Brinkley became iconic, but the marketing evolved in the post-2001 era.
+He credited the machine with allowing him to avoid surgery and return to competition.
+The classic late-night infomercials featuring Norris and Christie Brinkley became iconic, with the marketing evolving in the post-2001 era to shift from “getting ripped” to “functional longevity.”

 In 2015, while Gena was still recovering, Chuck and Gena founded CForce Bottling Company.
-This wasn’t a white-label endorsement deal where Norris simply put his name on generic water.
-While drilling wells on their Lone Wolf Ranch in Navasota, Texas, the family discovered a deep artesian aquifer.
+While drilling wells on their Lone Wolf Ranch in Navasota, Texas, the family discovered a deep artesian aquifer naturally filtered through volcanic rock with a high pH without chemical additives.

-The Norrises built a 43,000 square foot bottling and production facility directly on the ranch, creating a vertically integrated business that not only bottles CForce water but also offers co-packing services for other beverage brands.
+The Norrises built a 43,000 square foot bottling and production facility directly on the ranch, creating a vertically integrated business that not only bottled CForce water but also offered co-packing services for other beverage brands.

-Norris’s most ideologically coherent business venture is Roundhouse Provisions, a supplement and emergency food company launched in the 2020s.
-It targets the intersection of the wellness community and the survivalist “prepper” demographic.
+Norris’s most ideologically coherent business venture was Roundhouse Provisions, a supplement and emergency food company launched in the 2020s targeting the intersection of the wellness community and the survivalist “prepper” demographic.

 The Return of the Ranger at 84

-Scheduled for release in 2026, Zombie Plane represents the apex of Norris’s self-referential late career.
-He stars as “Commander Chuck Norris,” a fictionalized version of himself who runs a secret government agency that trains celebrities to be secret agents.
+His final film, Zombie Plane, was completed in late 2025 and scheduled for release in 2026.
+He starred as “Commander Chuck Norris,” a fictionalized version of himself who runs a secret government agency that trains celebrities to be secret agents, paired with Vanilla Ice and Sophie Monk.

-At 85 years old in 2025, Chuck Norris’s physical condition remains a central pillar of his public image and crucial for the credibility of his wellness businesses.
-His ability to perform, or appear to perform, physical feats validates everything he sells.
+In his final years, Chuck Norris’s physical condition remained a central pillar of his public image and crucial for the credibility of his wellness businesses.

-In 2024, he posted a video on social media performing a 140-kilogram (308-pound) barbell curl as a “warm-up.”
-While fitness experts widely suspect the use of fake plates (a common practice in fitness marketing), the video achieved its goal.
-It reinforced the superhuman brand narrative and went viral, proving that Norris still commands the digital stage even at 85.
+In 2024, he posted a video on social media performing a 140-kilogram barbell curl as a “warm-up,” a video that went viral and reinforced the superhuman brand narrative even at 85.

 The Man, The Meme, The Merchant